 Even knowing this, I’ve struggled with asking for assistance.
 Sometimes we assume that because we care the most, we’re the only ones trustworthy enough.
 Other times, we don’t want to feel burdensome.
 Eventually, we have to accept that we can’t do it all.
 Alone, there’s never enough time nor hands.

 I’ve had to swallow my pride and ask for help with several things recently.
 One of the main ones is taxes.
-Taxes were easy to file before.
+Taxes were easy to file before—I would simply file a free tax return online via my preferred tax filing program.
 I worked for a company which meant my employer took care of most of it.
 All I had to do was verify the totals before April 15th.

 Since most people can’t explain just what is a disregarded entity and other tax topics, hiring a professional to navigate your business’ taxes is a wise move.
 Upon working as a freelancer, I became responsible for keeping records and paying taxes quarterly.
 Simple, right?
 The difficulty comes in accurately estimating income and expenditures before they happen.
 There are also many situational write-offs.
 As much as I enjoy learning new things, I’m not savvy enough in tax law.
 One error could cost my family thousands, and it’s not worth the risk.